leondreamed/next.ts/readme.md

 This template was used for use at [Dialect](https://dialect.so) to dramatically increase development speed using TypeScript's powerful intellisense and type-safety.

-> **Note:** Unfortunately, I have no intention on maintaining this template because I'm focused on working on my startup, Dialect (<https://dialect.so>), a platform that provides debugging help from experienced developers.
+> Unfortunately, I have no intention on maintaining this template because I'm focused on working on my startup, Dialect (<https://dialect.so>), a platform that provides debugging help from experienced developers.
+However, I've open-sourced it so that other developers might find inspiration from it to add more type-safety into their projects :)